 Member Community Actions:

-Fulfill the following stormwater maintenance duties, Among these duties the SRWMO’s priorities are: (1) inspection and maintenance of existing stormwater treatment no less than every five years, (2) map stormwater conveyance and treatment systems, and (3) ensure new development and redevelopment has the required stormwater treatment (4) sweep streets with curb and gutter once annually in all areas, and twice annually in priority areas.
+Fulfill stormwater maintenance duties.
+Among these duties the SRWMO’s priorities are: (1) inspection and maintenance of existing stormwater treatment no less than every five years, (2) map stormwater conveyance and treatment systems, and (3) ensure new development and redevelopment has the required stormwater treatment (4) sweep streets with curb and gutter once annually in all areas, and twice annually in priority areas.
 Priority areas shall be areas that drain directly to water bodies and/or natural wetlands without pretreatment of storm water runoff.
 These duties are met by compliance with State MS4 permit requirements for communities permitted by that program.

 Update city ordinances, if necessary, for consistency with the SRWMO Stormwater Standards (Appendix B).